Thagus/Spatia/README.md

 # Spatia
-A little search engine usign vector spaces for documents
+A little search engine using vector spaces for documents